 - 6 tbsp. milk (use coconut milk if you are on GAPS)

-Gather your ingredients.
-Preheat your oven to 350.
+Step 1: Gather your ingredients.
+Preheat your oven to 350ºF.

-Put the coconut oil and, if necessary, honey into a small pot to melt.
-You can see that my honey, which is raw, is basically “creamed” now, so it doesn’t mix or dissolve well unless gently heated.
-Do this over very low heat, as it really only needs to get to 76 to melt the coconut oil and not much hotter to melt the honey.
+Step 2: Put the coconut oil and, if necessary, honey into a small pot to melt.
+Do this over very low heat, as it only needs to get to 76 to melt the coconut oil and not much hotter to melt the honey.

-To this, add all your spices (including sea salt).
+Step 4: Add all your spices (including sea salt) to this.

-Stir the batter until smooth.
+Step 8: Stir the batter until smooth.
 It will still be kind of thick, but not too much.
 Scoop the batter into greased or lined muffin trays.
 Fill each muffin cup 1/2 to 2/3 full.
-They won’t expand very much, as the eggs are the only “rising” agent they have.
+They won’t expand much, as the eggs are their only “rising” agent.
 That’s okay.

-Pop them in the oven for 20 – 25 minutes, until a toothpick inserted in the center comes out clean.
+Step 9: Pop them in the oven for 20-25 minutes until a toothpick inserted in the center comes out clean.
 Now you have lovely grain-free muffins!